haroonmaqbool/Movie-Management-System/README.md

 # Movie Management System

-## Introduction:
+## Introduction

 Welcome to the Movie Management System!
-This system is designed to help users manage their movie collections efficiently.
-Whether you're a movie enthusiast or a professional in the film industry, this system aims to streamline the process of organizing, categorizing, and accessing your movies.

-## Features:

-1. **Add New Movies**: Users can easily add new movies to their collection by providing essential details such as title, release year, genre, director, actors, and a brief description.

-2. **Search Functionality**: The system offers a powerful search feature, allowing users to quickly locate movies based on various criteria like title, genre, director, or actor.

-3. **Update and Delete Movies**: Users can update or delete existing movie entries to keep their collection up to date.

-4. **User-Friendly Interface**: The interface is designed to be intuitive and easy to navigate, ensuring a smooth user experience.

-5. **Customization Options**: Users can customize their movie collection by adding tags, ratings, or personal notes to each movie entry.

-## Installation:

-To run the Movie Management System, follow these steps:

-1. Ensure you have Python installed on your system.
-2. Clone this repository to your local machine.
-3. Navigate to the project directory.
-4. Install the required dependencies by running `pip install -r requirements.txt`.
-5. Run the application by executing `python app.py` in your terminal.

-## Usage:

-Once the application is running, you can access it through your web browser.
-From there, you can start adding, searching, updating, and deleting movies in your collection.

-## Contributing:

-We welcome contributions to enhance the functionality and usability of the Movie Management System.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they adhere to the project's coding standards.
-4. Test your changes thoroughly.
-5. Submit a pull request detailing the changes you've made.

-## Contact:

-If you have any questions, suggestions, or feedback, please feel free to contact us at [Your Email Address].

-Thank you for using the Movie Management System!
-We hope it serves you well in organizing and enjoying your movie collection.
+This system is designed to assist users in efficiently managing their movie collections.
+Whether you're a dedicated movie buff or a seasoned professional in the film industry, this system aims to simplify the process of organizing, categorizing, and accessing your favourite movies.

+## Features

+- **User Authentication**:
+  - Enjoy secure access with registration, login, and logout functionalities.

+- **Movie Database**:
+  - Store comprehensive movie details including title, release year, genre, director, and cast.

+- **Search and Filter**:
+  - Seamlessly search movies based on various criteria such as title, genre, director, etc.
+  - Effortlessly filter and sort search results for enhanced convenience.

+- **Add/Edit/Delete Movies**:
+  - Easily add new movies to the database.
+  - Edit and update existing movie details as needed.
+  - Delete movies from the database with a simple click.

+- **User Ratings and Reviews**:
+  - Share your thoughts by rating movies and writing or viewing reviews.

+- **User Recommendations**:
+  - Benefit from a personalized recommendation system based on your preferences and ratings.

+- **User Roles**:
+  - Define user roles with distinct privileges, including admin and regular user.
+  - Admins have the authority to manage movies and user accounts.

+- **Graphical User Interface (GUI)**:
+  - Enjoy a visually appealing and user-friendly interface powered by tkinter.

+- **Data Storage**:
+  - Store data in a text file format, ensuring easy access and portability.
+  - Remember to keep all files in the same folder before running the program.

+- **Data Loading**:
+  - Data loads swiftly on application start, ensuring a seamless user experience.

+- **Password Recovery**:
+  - Never worry about forgetting your credentials with the password recovery feature in place.

+- **User Watchlist**:
+  - Create and manage your watchlist to keep track of movies you plan to watch.

+## Installation

+To run the Movie Management System:

+1. Ensure Python is installed on your system.
+2. Clone this repository to your local machine using `git clone https://github.com/haroonmaqbool/Movie-Management-System.git`.
+3. Ensure all files are stored in the same folder.
+4. Run the application: `Project - Movie Management System (Haroon Maqbool).py`.

+## About the Author

+This Movie Management System was meticulously crafted by Haroon Maqbool.
+For any suggestions, issues, or contributions, please feel free to contact Haroon Maqbool via email at [haroon.1maqbool@gmail.com](mailto:haroon.1maqbool@gmail.com).

+#### Thank you!